spencerchase1991/liri-node-app/README.md

 node liri.js do-what-it-says
 Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
 Right now it will run spotify-this-song for "I Want It That Way".

+#### Packages Used

+- Node-Spotify-API
+- Axios
+- OMDB API
+- Bands In Town API
+- Moment
+- DotEnv

+#### Logged Data

+output data to a .txt file.